 Today, the club continues to help support activities within our community; the Boy Scouts, Tour de Cure, out-reach mentoring, ham radio special events and a growing number of APRS and digipeater system installations are among our efforts in Interior Alaska.

 ARES, MARS affiliation, National Weather Service, Search & Rescue, CWOP and Storm Spotters and Civil Air Patrol.
-Yep...we do all that.
+Yep...we are involved in many of those.